 White-faced capuchins live in complex multi-male/multi-female social groups, of around 20 to 40 individuals.
 Groups are formed by an alpha male, females (related to each other), subordinate and immigrant males from other troops, and infants.
 In their matrifocal societies males migrate from their natal groups, and there’s philopatry among the females, who remain in their natal groups for life.

 Females are organised in a linear, stable system of hierarchical dominance; where usually a female will groom another female who is above her in the group hierarchy.

 Both males and females form alliances and coalitions with other members of the same sex; coalitions can be either aggressive or defensive.
 These social bonds must be tested and reinforced through grooming, and social rituals.
 Coalitions are crucial to ensure survival, thus, capuchins have developed plenty of social traditions and bond-testing rituals.

 - Capuchins are extractive foragers.

 - They use tools like rocks to crack open nuts and other food items.

 - Compared to their relative body size, white-faced capuchins have one of the biggest brain sizes of all the primates in the world.

-They have a polygyandry (promiscuous) mating system, in which both males and females have multiple mating partners.
-After a gestation period of approx. 160 days females give birth to only one baby, and have intervals of 2 years between pregnancies.
+They have a polygynandry (promiscuous) mating system, in which both males and females have multiple mating partners.
+After a gestation period of approx. 160 days females give birth to only one baby and have intervals of 2 years between pregnancies.
 Mothers take care of all parental duties, but they receive help from other females of the group who provide alloparental care for their babies.
 Females reach sexual maturity at around 7 years old, and males at around 8 to 10 years old.